AndreiLitvinenco/AndreiLitvinenco/README.md

 # About Me

 🚀 I am a Uni student with a passion for web development.
-I have experience working with both front-end and back-end technologies and always looking to learn more.
+I am generating experience working with both front-end and back-end technologies and always looking to learn more.

-## Skills
+## Desired Skills
 - HTML
 - CSS
 - JavaScript